SvanteSundberg/CloudComputing_TP3/README.md

 # CloudComputing_TP3

+_Disclaimer: This project is used for testing purposes only.
+For setting up MySQL in a production environment additional configurations are recommended._

 ## Benchmarking MySQL standalone vs MySQL cluster on AWS

 Use this repository to compare MySQL as standalone vs. cluster.